 Created by Thomas Pynchon

-And it wasn't like this was some big shot slumming and loudly announcing he was going to transcend the genre -- everything I'd heard about Pynchon suggested he was pretty far from the elitist snob some of his fans were.
-I mean, the guy's supposedly a recluse, but somehow he actually popped up on The Simpsons.
+And it wasn’t like this was some big shot slumming and loudly announcing he was going to transcend the genre–everything I’d heard about Pynchon suggested he was pretty far from the elitist snobs some of his fans were.
+I mean, the guy’s supposedly a recluse, but somehow he actually popped up on The Simpsons.
 Doing his own voice even.
 So he may be a whack job, but this was one cat whose pop culture cool cred was definitely in order.

 So I started reading it.
-It was a big chunk of a book, close to 400 pages, but I'd read bigger.
-And at first, I failed to see what the fuss -- either way -- was about.
-His meandering, substance-addled detective, LARRY "DOC" SPORTELLO, reminded me a lot of James Crumley's gumshoes, with a definite touch of Elliot Gould as Philip Marlowe in Robert Altman's The Long Goodbye tossed in.
+It was a big chunk of a book, but I’d read bigger.
+And at first, I failed to see what the fuss–either way–was about.
+His meandering, substance-addled detective, LARRY “DOC” SPORTELLO, reminded me a lot of James Crumley’s gumshoes, with a definite touch of Elliot Gould as Philip Marlowe in Robert Altman’s The Long Goodbye tossed in.
 So, nothing particularly original, but nothing particularly bad, either.
 I was enjoying it.

 And so I kept on reading.
-Doc seemed pretty shaky as a detective, even for one working the hazy, dazy beaches of Los Angeles in the early seventies, and his constant barrage of wisecracks and quips was amusing, despite a few real groaners.
-And some of the bits are pure gold (I love the Sinatra bit with the cops -- it's pure Marx Brothers).
+Doc seemed pretty shaky as a detective, even for one working the hazy, dazy, crazy days of Los Angeles in the early seventies, and his constant barrage of wisecracks and quips was amusing, despite a few real groaners.
+And some of the bits are pure gold (I love the Sinatra bit with the cops — it’s pure Marx Brothers).

 So far, so good, I figured.
-Pynchon's set the scene: Gordita Beach, a sort of 24/7 Surf City, full of babes, cheap dope, and perfect waves.
-He's got Shasta, the girl from Doc's past needing his help.
-She's worried about her super-rich boyfriend who's being blackmailed.
-And you've got Doc: an affable guide to it all.
+Pynchon’s set the scene: Gordita Beach, a sort of 24/7 Surf City, full of babes, cheap dope, and perfect waves.
+He’s got Shasta, the obligatory girl-from-the-past needing Doc’s help.
+She’s worried about her super-rich boyfriend who’s being blackmailed.
+And you’ve got Doc: an affable guide to it all.
 The good stuff will be happening soon, right?

 Oh, sure, the plot sort of starts to warm up a little, but it never really comes to a boil.
-Hell, it rarely gets more than lukewarm before it's sidetracked.
+Hell, it rarely gets more than lukewarm before it’s sidetracked.
 And then the sidetracks get sidetracked.
 And then come the subplots, the sideplots and the counterplots.
-And the dope and the babes and the wisecracks keep coming.
-And then the digressions kick in and start to pile up, and then the subplots are interupted by more sideplots and the digressions digress and then digress again, and we're bombared with mini-rants and snippets of trivia on lost continents, maritime law, J. Edgar Hoover's sex life, the pre-Internet Internet, surf music and the quality of homegrown dope.
-And the humour starts to wear pretty thin after a couple of hundred pages.
+And the dope and the babes and the wisecracks keep coming until we’re drowning in a sea of lost continents, maritime law, J. Edgar Hoover’s sex life, the pre-Internet Internet, surf music and ruminations on the quality of homegrown dope.

-Sure, the spirit of the times and place are captured well, but there's no trace of any sort of genius, either inherent or apparent.
-All that dope humour gets real old real fast, and all those slow-mo witticisms and digressions and the absence of a coherent plot makes Crumley's mid-period books seem driving and tight.
+Sure, the spirit of the times and place are captured well, but there’s no trace of any sort of genius, either inherent or apparent.
+All that dope humour gets real old real fast (sub-par routines Cheech & Chong would have passed on), and all those slow-mo witticisms and digressions and the absence of a coherent plot make Crumley’s mid-period books seem driving and tight.
 And then I realized that all those colourful supporting characters were all surprisingly flat; self-consciously quirky walk-ons, with few of them being particularly original.
 And instead of adding any real substance to any of his characters, he just brings in new ones.

-But maybe it's just me.
-It has been suggested in some quarters that I'm simply not smart enough to understand Pynchon, or that I'm not evolved enough to see the "big picture."
-But I'm beginning to suspect there is no "big picture," after all -- just the wishful thinking of the faithful.
+It has been suggested in some quarters (Thanks, Mom!) that I’m simply not smart enough to understand Pynchon, or that I’m not evolved enough to see the “big picture.”
+But I’m beginning to suspect there is no “big picture,” after all — just the wishful thinking of the faithful.

-Or perhaps it's my familiarity with detective fiction that's the culprit.
-If, as has been suggested by people smarter than me that "Fiction should take you to places you don't normally go" one of my main problems with Inherent Vice is that I'm not being taken to any place I haven't already been.
+Or perhaps it’s my familiarity with detective fiction that’s the culprit.
+If, as has been suggested by some that “Fiction should take you to places you don’t normally go,” one of my main problems with Inherent Vice is that I’ve already been there.

 The early seventies?
 Hippies versus the Man?
 Stoners, surfers, crooked cops?
 SoCal?
 A detective not always quite as focussed as perhaps he should be?

-I'm not saying Pynchon has no right going near the detective novel or that he's condescending toward the genre as some have suggested, but I wonder how much of his reputation helped get this thing published?
+I’m not saying Pynchon has no right going near the detective novel, or that he’s condescending toward the genre as others have suggested, but I wonder how much of his reputation helped get this thing published?